Archduke Franz Ferdinand of Austria: Commemorations

+Memorial for archduke Franz Ferdinand of Austria was erected at the bridgehead of Latin Bridge, Sarajevo on the 28th of June, 1917.

 Archduke Franz Ferdinand and his Castle of Artstetten were selected as a main motif for the Austrian 10 euro The Castle of Artstetten commemorative coin, minted on 13 October 2004.
 The reverse shows the entrance to the crypt of the Hohenberg family.
 There are two portraits below, showing Archduke Franz Ferdinand and his wife Sophie, Duchess of Hohenberg.